xClem123/ESP32-BLE-FruitBuster/README.md

 # ESP32-BLE-FruitBuster

+> ### 🚫 Warning
+> Only use this on devices you own or when you have permisson to use it.\
+> This project is made for educational purposes ONLY and is NOT made to break laws and/or\
+> for personal gain.
+Everythin is provided as-is and has no warranty so if your break any of your devices.

 ![ESP32 BLE](https://img.shields.io/badge/ESP32-BLE-blue.svg) ![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-green.svg)

 Un projet fun et éducatif pour ESP32 exploitant le BLE pour taquiner les appareils Apple !
 Il permet de simuler des AirPods, une Apple TV, ou d’envoyer des paquets "Sour Apple" pour perturber les iOS voisins. **À utiliser avec responsabilité !**